davidderaedt/Edge-Animate-for-developers/Edge-An-Devs.md

 --------------------------

-##Coding Basics
+##Actions scope

-Edge Animate users can create code snippets called *Actions* in response to *Events* or *Triggers*. *Events* can be dispacthed by an element or a symbol (e.g. `click`) or event the document. *Triggers* are dispatched by the timeline when the playhead hits a certain point.
+Edge Animate users create code snippets called *Actions* to be executed in response to some events.
+Events can be dispacthed by an DOM element (e.g. `click`), a symbol (e.g. `creationComplete`).
+Some events are dispatched by the timeline when the playhead hits a certain point.
+Those events are called *Triggers*.

-Inside this code, users should use `sym` over `this` to  access the *symbol instance* of the *symbol definition* currently being open in the tool.
-So it's important to remember that `sym` **does not represent the currently selected element**.
+Within those *actions*, users should use `sym` to  access the instance of the currently open *symbol definition*.
+By default, it is the *Stage*, so when you create a timeline trigger, `sym` is the Stage.
+If you select an element on the Stage and select "Open Actions" for it, `sym` is still the *Stage*, not the selected element.

+> In the main code editor (the one you open with `Ctrl/Cmd+E`), just look at the code navigator on the left: `sym` corresponds to the folder in which the selected item is located.

-For instance, consider an Edge Animate composition open on the stage (which is the default), in which there is an animation.
+Consider a composition open on the stage (which is the default), in which there is a simple Text animated from left to right.
 We want users to click on an element named `greenButton` to replay the composition.
 We select the `greenButton`, and select *Open Actions > click* to open the code editor.
-In the code displayed, `sym` is the stage, not the image on which users will click to trigger the code.
+In the code displayed, `sym` is the stage, not the button on which users will click to trigger the code.

 	sym.play();

+To target a the timeline of a child symbol, you'd use `sym.getSymbol("name");`, which returns a child symbol instance from its name.

+Say that on our composition stage, we have an symbol instance named `square`, which  timeline contains a small animation.
+To play that square animation when clicking a button on the stage, select that button `click` event and type:

+	var square = sym.getSymbol("square");
+	square.play();

+Now what if what you want to access is not a simple but the DOM element of a symbol?
+Then you just use `sym.$("name")` which returns the jQuery handle of a child element from the name.

+So, in our previous composition, if we want to access the greenButton (which is a div) and make it disappear, we just write:

+	var greenButton = sym.$("greenButton");
+	greenButton.hide();

+Note that, to get the jQuery handle corresponding to `sym` itself (in our case, the Stage div), you can simply use	`sym.getSymbolElement();`

+In both cases, the `name` parameter is the one chosen in the properties panel, **not** the DOM selector.
+If you want to retrieve the name of the DOM selector from the edge name, you use `sym.lookupSelector(name)`.

+##How Actions are implemented

-Edge Animate inserts this code into the `[page-name]_edgeActions.js`, but it hides the whole file structure to make it easier to edit for regular users.
+Edge Animate actually inserts actions code into the `[page-name]_edgeActions.js`.
+It simply hides the global file structure in the tool's code editor to make it easier to edit for regular users.

 This is what the generated edgeAction file will look like: